Skip to content

 ...

-oc create secret generic inv-ui-${UNIQUE_SUFFIX}-config --from-literal=API_HOST=http://inv-bff-${UNIQUE_SUFFIX}:3000
+oc create secret generic inv-ui-${UNIQUE_SUFFIX}-config \

-• Update the Tekton deploy task in .tekton/tasks.yaml to set deployment environment variables from newly created secret:
+Update the Tekton deploy task in .tekton/tasks.yaml:

 .tekton/tasks.yaml